How to understand GiveDirectly’s finances

 |Fundraising||Any work spent talking to donors or press, running the website, spreading the word, etc.||Cost per dollar raised = Spending on fundraising ÷ Revenue raised|

 - They’re usually funded by different donors (more),

 - They’re logically separable (e.g., we could spend $0 on fundraising, leave a static website up, and continue to deliver cash), and

 We review each of these metrics in more detail below.

-We define efficiency as the total cash transfers committed to recipients divided by all of the funding we spend on cash transfers and the costs of delivering those cash transfers.
-Efficiency is the proportion of each donated dollar that ends up in the hands of recipients.
-For the non-cash portion (“delivery costs”), we include everything that’s not fundraising: ranging from parts of our NY office rent and time spent by our senior management, to the salaries of field officers going door to door to sign people up to receive cash, to the withdrawal fees recipients pay mobile money agents in order to withdraw funds.
+We define efficiency as [the total money transferred to recipients] ÷ [the total money transferred to recipients + the costs of delivering those cash transfers].
+Efficiency is the proportion of each donated dollar that ends up in the hands of people in poverty.
+For the non-cash portion (“delivery costs”), we include everything that’s not fundraising: ranging from parts of our New York office rent to time spent by our senior management to the salaries of field officers going door-to-door to sign people up to receive cash.

 GiveDirectly’s performance on this measure ranks in the top half of elite non-profits.

 - It’s open to manipulation.
-Partly, the distinction between what’s spent on “program” and what’s spent on “management” is open to manipulation, and –– as many have noted –– it’s not clear why “overhead” spending on high quality management should be penalized relative to spending on program services.
+Partly, the distinction between what’s spent on “program” and what’s spent on “management” is open to manipulation.
+For example, Charity X could count a fleet of new Land Rovers and the salaries of the contractors riding in them as “programs” and not as “overhead.”
+Also — as many have noted –– it’s not clear why “overhead” spending on high quality management should be penalized relative to spending on program services.

 That said, while we don’t think it’s is a particularly useful concept, GiveDirectly’s lean model scores very highly on traditional “overhead” measures.